rdealb/lighthouse_program/README.md

 - requirements(.txt) file containing all the libraries and packages necessary to run the code, with their respective versions.
 - machine learning model (.pkl) containing the model that was built and trained for this assessment.

-If you have any doubts or want to use these scripts, please contact Rafaela Ribeiro.
+If you have any doubts or want to use these scripts, please, contact Rafaela Ribeiro.